nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![WorkoutUML](uml/classDiagrams/images/workoutRelatedFeatures.png)
 <br>
+<span class="box info">:memo: To improve readability, some classes and methods have been omitted from the diagram above.
+The diagram shows the main classes and methods the workout-related features uses. </span>

 The `Parser` class will call the `Parser#parseUserInput(userInput)` method to analyse the user's command.
 If the user's command is of type